tomw1808/newscombinator/README.md

 And start hacking your own version.
 As simple as that.

 The solution here is responsive, pretty much standard angular and bootstrap.
-Feel free to make it really awesome.
+Feel free to make something really awesome with that and put your name underneath.

 ## Api Limits